9821061207/PathFindingVisualiser/README.md

 # Pathfinding-Visualiser-Project

-This is a Project which will visualize different PathFinding Algorithms.
+This is a Project which will Visualize different PathFinding Algorithms.

 ## Meet the various algorithms
 ### Pathfinding Algorithms